sandor-battaglini-fischer/stochastic-simulation-assignment-01/README.md

 ### `iteration_convergence.py`
 Analogous to `sample_convergence.py` This file examines the convergence properties in relation to the number of iterations, keeping the sample size constant.

+###  `viewer.py`
+This file has the ability to visualise the fractal in different colormaps and can zoom in on specific areas.
+It's purely for visualisation purposes and has no use for the calculations.

 ### `orthogonal.py`
 `orthogonal.py` is a file to play around with and was created to run the simulation at the highest settings.